 In 1797, a temporary church was opened, serving the spiritual needs of the local native Americans, the Salinans.
-Father Buenaventura Sitjar and Father Juan Martin were the Franciscan Fathers in charge to be shepherds for the people.
+Father Buenaventura Sitjar and Father Juan Martin were the Franciscan Fathers in charge tasked to be shepherds for the people.
 On opening day, 25 youths were baptized into the faith.
 By 1806, more than a thousand Salinans were living and working at the mission.

-Besides serving the people, the good Friars also set up a wine-making room, and started the wine industry in San Luis Obispo County.
+Besides serving the people, the good Friars also set up a wine-making room and started the wine industry in San Luis Obispo County.
 They made some income by trading wine for other needed items with the other missions in California.
 The Indians also learned how to make wine; a very useful skill.
 They also raised sheep and weaved the wool into blankets and clothing.
 They were all protected by mission guards who were part of the Spanish military presence in California.

 However, this first mission church was burned to the ground in 1806.
 So, it was back to the drawing board.
 Twenty-seven huts were built to be the living quarters for the Indians.
 "A granary (65 feet long), a storage and carpenter room (42½ feet long) and a sacristy (23½ feet long) were constructed in 1808.
 In 1810, a house (61½ feet square) was constructed at Rancho La Playa at San Simeon."

 Tiles and adobe blocks were made and stored, waiting for the stone foundation to be laid in 1816.
-Seven years later, Mission San Miguel was rebuilt, and completed with the inside frescos designed by Esteban Munras.
+Seven years later, Mission San Miguel was rebuilt and completed with the inside frescos designed by Esteban Munras.
 Mission San Miguel served the native people until Mexico won its independence from Spain in 1834.

 Unfortunately, in 1834, the Spanish Franciscan Friars were exiled by the new independent Mexican government, and Mission San Miguel was no longer a church but a secular building, with a civilian administrator in charge of it.
 The Salinan people went back to their native lands, though some stayed and found employment, using the skills they had learned at the Mission San Miguel.

-The new president of Mexico decided to sell off all the California missions to private parties.
+The new president of Mexico decided to sell all the California missions to private parties.
 Business partners, Petronillo Rios and William Reed bought the Mission San Miguel in 1846.
 Soon afterwards, the Mexican-American War broke out, and Mexico lost California to the Americans in an 1848 treaty.

 Both Petronillo Rios and William Reed now owned the property.
-William Reed and his family took possession of the mission buildings; using some buildings as a personal residence, and opening an inn for travelers and trading post, with the only acceptable payment being gold.
-Any other payment wasn't acceptable, because California was in limbo-land, no longer part of Mexico, and only a territory of America.
+William Reed and his family took possession of the mission buildings; using some buildings as a personal residence and opening an inn for travelers and trading post, with the only acceptable payment being gold.
+Any other payment wasn't acceptable, because California was in limbo-land, no longer part of Mexico and only a territory of America.

 Paper money from either country was worthless.
 Both William and Petronillo hoped to gain from the California Gold Rush going on in California.
-Gold nuggets was the monetary standard that was used to buy what was needed.
+Gold nuggets were the monetary standard that was used to buy what was needed.
 The mistake that Rios and Reed made in their business plan was not having any kind of security there, and this flaw in their thinking brought some deadly, dire consequences.
 For two years, their plan to gain gold as payment worked wonderfully, until they experienced what every inn owner dreads; the inevitable stay from the ultimate guests from hell on the evening of December 4th, 1848.

 Six men of bad character spent the night at their inn.
 Joseph Peter Lynch was an army deserter, Peter Raymond was an escaped convict running from yet another murder.
 These two had previously killed two American prospectors, taking their gold.
 They had teamed up with two British navy deserters, Peter Quin, and Peter Remer, who jumped ship in San Francisco.
-The other two morally inept members of this unholy group were narcissist Sam Bernard and an American Indian, called John; both with a violent criminal past as well.
+The other two morally inept members of this unholy group were narcissist Sam Bernard and an American Indian, called John; both with a violent criminal pasts as well.